zephyrproject-rtos/zephyr/boards/arm/ronoth_lodev/doc/index.rst

 ========

 The Ronoth_ LoDev_ is a small open source board containing a `AcSIP S76S`_  SiP from AcSIP_.
-The `full LoDev design details`_ are available on on GitHub.
+The `full LoDev design details`_ are available on GitHub.
 The LoDev_ board can be purchased from Ronoth_ or from CrowdSupply_.

 The S76S contains an STMicro STM32L073RZ MCU, a `Semtech SX1276`_ LoRaWAN transceiver,